AmalKhalil/berlin-bears/README.md

 # Introduction
 Farmacy Family's goal is to extend the work presented in Architectural Katas 2020 for **`Farmacy Foods system`** by [Group ArchColider](https://github.com/ldynia/archcolider) where now tighter engagement with customer is a primary objective.

+The solution story can be navigated through the following links. `an overview is presented in Repository Structure section below`

 - [1_Business Analysis](1_BusinessAnalysis.md)
 - [2_Functional Requirements](2_Requirements.md)
 - [3_Solution](3_Solution.md)
 - [4_Team](4_Team.md)

+We hope you enjoyed navigating and reading the project as much as we enjoyed creating it.
+                                  --yours:
+Berlin Bears
+> `Fun Fact`: Team name was automatically chosen.

 # Next Steps